German-Soviet air war 22 June 1941: Soviet aviation on 21 June

 No fewer problems arose when solving those of staffing.
 Bureaucracy, inertia, and the desire primarily for quantitative indicators seriously harmed the strengthening of the air power of the Soviet Union.
 Excessive ideologization and great attention to the "class" factor when recruiting the Red Army Air Force (80–90% of future pilots were recruited from workers or peasants) also had a negative impact on the overall combat readiness.

 A meeting of senior command staff dedicated to the use of branches of the Armed Forces in the upcoming war, which took place six months before the Nazi invasion, showed examples of the many contradictory opinions expressed by leadership.
 The speakers presented different, sometimes directly opposing views on the optimal structure of the Air Force, the degree of centralization of control, the effectiveness of raids on enemy airfields, etc. This caused alarm among the People's Commissar for Defense of the Soviet Union, Marshal Semyon Timoshenko, who said, summing up: "We have a lot of accumulated experience regarding the use of the Air Force in operations, but, as noted at the meeting, this experience has not yet been generalized and studied.
 Furthermore, - and this can be fraught with serious consequences - our Air Force leadership does not have a unified view on such issues as the formation and planning of operations, assessment enemy, methods of conducting air warfare and imposing one’s will on the enemy, choosing targets, etc."

-A significant part of the Soviet pilots had rich combat experience due to the Soviet Air Force having recently experienced соmbаt over Finland at Winter War and against the Empire of Japan in the East.
+A significant part of the Soviet pilots had rich combat experience due to the Soviet Air Force having recently experienced combat over Finland at Winter War and against the Empire of Japan in the East.